Migrant boat breaks apart off Italy; dozens dead, 80 survive

-ROME (AP) — At least 43 migrants died when their overcrowded wooden boat smashed into rocky reefs and broke apart off southern Italy before dawn Sunday, the Italian coast guard said.
-Survivors reportedly indicated that dozens more could be missing.
+ROME (AP) — At least 45 migrants died when their wooden boat smashed into rocky reefs and broke apart off southern Italy before dawn Sunday, the Italian coast guard and U.N. agencies said.
+Survivors indicated that dozens more could be missing from the boat that had set out from Turkey.

-“As of now, 80 persons were recovered alive, some of whom succeeded in reaching the shore after the shipwreck. and 43 bodies were found along the shore," the coast guard said in a statement issued shortly before noon.
+The Italian Coast Guard said at least 80 people were found alive, “some of whom succeeded in reaching the shore after the shipwreck.”

+The precise numbers were hard to establish.
+A reporter for Italian RAI state TV, standing next to the wreckage on the beach, quoted local authorities as saying 60 bodies had been recovered.
+With his foot, he indicated a life preserver bearing the word “Smyrna,” a Turkish port also known as Izmir.

+More than 170 migrants were estimated to have been aboard the ship, two U.N. agencies, the U.N.
+High Commissioner for Refugees and the International Organization for Migration, said in a joint statement that cited survivor accounts.

+Among those aboard, there were "children and entire families,'' the U.N. statement, with most of the passengers coming from Afghanistan, Pakistan and Somalia.

-There were also various estimates of how many people were aboard the boat when it collided with the reefs in violently rough seas.
-Some of the wreckage ended up on a stretch of beach along Calabria's Ionian Sea coast, where splinted pieces of bright blue wood littered the sand like matchsticks.
+The boat collided with the reefs in violently rough seas, whipped up by powerful winds.
+Some of the wreckage ended up on a stretch of beach along Calabria's Ionian Sea coast, where splintered pieces of bright blue wood littered the sand like matchsticks.

+“All of the survivors are adults,'' said Red Cross volunteer Ignazio Mangione. ”Unfortunately, all the children are among the missing or were found dead on the beach."
+A months-old baby and a boy of 8 were reported among the dead.

-Reporting from the village of Steccato di Cutro, state TV quoted survivors as saying the boat had set out five days earlier from Turkey with more than 200 passengers.
+Reporting from the village of Steccato di Cutro, state TV quoted survivors as saying the boat had set out five days earlier from Turkey.

-Italian Premier Giorgia Meloni said some 200 migrants had been crowded into a 20-meter (66-foot) -long boat.
+Italian Premier Giorgia Meloni said the migrants had been crowded into a 20-meter (66-foot) -long boat.

-Italy's coast guard, which was coordinating the rescue, said about 120 migrants were believed to have been on board.

 Italian authorities said a rescue operation involving a helicopter and police aircraft, and vessels from state firefighter squads, the coast guard and border police, was underway Sunday.
 Local fishermen also joined in the search for survivors.